sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 - Engage PQLs!
 - We **do not** engage with Cloud trials for commercial discussions, unless they're a Strategic account or are identified as PQLs

+## Data and Analytics

+- Maintain and/or contribute to the dashboards, data flows and both product and marketing growth iterations.
+See the [dashboard documentation]([url](https://docs.google.com/document/d/1zwSu0Kyug6VIB6Pm_L5Oprt5FPH8ky8kWDLGt64ryA8/edit)) for a list of dashboards and sources.